 Depression and anxiety are spiking because of the pandemic, in individuals of all ages.
 Overcome mental health issues by getting a good amount of sleep, spending some time participating in relaxing activities each day, and getting outdoors as much as possible.
 Simply sitting on the porch and listening to the birds tends to be remarkably uplifting and calming.

-Anthem Home Care, offering home care assistance in Portland and the surrounding areas, is always available to help boost the emotional and physical health and wellbeing of seniors as well as family caregivers.
+Anthem Home Care, provider of senior care in Rockport and the surrounding areas, is always available to help boost the emotional and physical health and wellbeing of seniors as well as family caregivers.
 Our respite care services let family members take time off from caregiving responsibilities for self-care.
 Older adults also discover an increased quality of life through our full selection of home care services.
 A win-win!
 Email or call us at 361-643-2323 to learn more.